Fghurayri/portfolio/src/routes/posts/should-you-care-about-coverage/index.md

 Search for the word coverage in the testing dictionary.
 For example, you can find code coverage, test coverage, path coverage, branch coverage, statement coverage, decision coverage, condition coverage, and _name your criteria_ coverage.

 In my opinion, all these types of coverage are the same but different.
-Moreover, I think there are two types of coverage:
+We try to increase our confidence about what we know by slicing, dicing, and mashing different kinds of knowledge into a set of criteria.
+In general, I think there are two types of coverage:

 - Can be measured with tools
 - Can not be measured with tools